olcf/olcf-test-harness/docs/_sources/user_guide/envvars.rst.txt

     RGT_PATH_TO_SSPACE              Path to the harness scratch directory (for work & build spaces).
     RGT_PATH_TO_TESTS               Path to the directory containing application repositories (can be used in place of 'Path_to_tests' in ``runtests.py`` input file).
     RGT_SYSTEM_LOG_TAG              A tag describing the purpose of the test launch.
 Used in status file & database logging.
+    RGT_REUSE_BUILD_FROM            Path to a pre-existing build compatible with the currently-launching tests.
+                                        Preferred usage is to use the `--reuse-first-build` flag of `runtests.py`, which will internally set this variable to reuse the first build for resubmitted tests.

 .. _env_vars_run: